-If you’re a plaintiff in a personal injury matter, you’re seeking compensation for your injuries, and will have to present evidence that you’re genuinely hurt.
-Usually, this can be proven by medical records, witness testimony, testimony of those who knew you before the accident and can say how you’ve changed since, and expert testimony.
-The defense then puts on opposing evidence, and tries to prove you either aren’t hurt, or that your injuries aren’t related to your accident.
+If you’re a plaintiff in a personal injury matter, you’re seeking compensation for your injuries and will have to present evidence that you’re genuinely hurt.
+Usually, this can be proven by medical records, witness testimony, a testimony of those who knew you before the accident and can say how you’ve changed since, and expert testimony.
+The defense then puts on opposing evidence and tries to prove you either aren’t hurt or that your injuries aren’t related to your accident.

 Everything you post, tweet, share, etc. can be used against you in today’s world, and can potentially ruin your personal injury case.

-The law firm of Colucci, Colucci, Marcus & Flavin, P.C. has been recognized by Newsweek.com as one of the Top 10 Best Law Firms for Personal Injury in the Country.
+The law firm of Colucci, Colucci & Marcus, P.C. has been recognized by Newsweek.com as one of the Top 10 Best Law Firms for Personal Injury in the Country.
 Attorney Darin Colucci has also been recognized by Newsweek.com for 3 consecutive years as one of the Top 10 Best Personal Injury Attorneys in the Country.